Contents

 Nikon FG Camera Batteries

 The Nikon FG uses two LR44 batteries.
-These are a common 35mm film camera battery.
-They are easy to find in stores or online.
+They are 1.5V each.
+These are easy to find in stores or online.

 Without batteries, the camera can still function.
 You will be limited to the bulb and the M90 mode.
 None of the other speed settings will work.